CompositionalIT/farmer/readme.md

     ]
 }
 ```

-## How can I help?
-Try out the DSL and see what you think.

-* Create as many issues as you can for both bugs, discussions and features
-* Create suggestions for features and the most important elements you would like to see added

-## Getting started
+### Getting started
 1. Clone this repo
 2. Build the Farmer project.
 3. Try one of the sample scripts in the Samples folder.
 4. Alternatively, use the SampleApp to generate your ARM templates from a console app.

+### How can I help?
+Try out the DSL and see what you think.

+* Create as many issues as you can for both bugs, discussions and features
+* Create suggestions for features and the most important elements you would like to see added

-## I have an Azure subscription, but I'm not an expert.
+### I have an Azure subscription, but I'm not an expert.
 I like the look of this - how do I "use" it?
 1. Create an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/template-deployment-overview) using the Farmer sample app.
 2. Install the [Azure CLI](https://docs.microsoft.com/en-gb/cli/azure/?view=azure-cli-latest).
 3. Log in to Azure in the CLI: `az login`.